plazarev/project-management-go/README.md

-# Project Managment Deme Backend
+# Project Managment Demo Backend

 ## How to start